Hobart2967/lending-statistics-service/README.md

 The API automatically exposes an OpenApi Specification.
 The endpoint listening would be http://localhost:3000.
 There, you also have the possibility to test the API using a web frontend.

+#### Redis GUI

+Within the docker compose environment, there's also a pre-configured queue administration gui - the Redis commander.
+It runs at http://localhost:4508/

 ### CI/CD

 This repository utilizes GitHub Actions as CI/CD Hoster.
 To run and test workflows locally, we recommand `act` - [see here](https://nektosact.com/introduction.html).